Sky-Wanderer/resnet-fine-tuning-with-ColossalAI/README.md

 # Train ResNet on CIFAR-10 from scratch
-It is an example of training ResNet on CIFAR10 dataset by using colossalai.
+It is an example of training ResNet on CIFAR10 dataset by using colossala. from zifeng ren A0268229U

 ### Used model and dataset